-Time Frame: Study by December 2028, Program Implementation by 2030
+Time Frame: Study by December 2028, Program Implementation by 2030Medium to Long

-HE-17: Short-Term Rental Framework and Ordinance
+HE-17: Short-Term Vacation Rental/Hotel Framework and Ordinance

-Recent trends of increasing numbers of illegal short-term rentals (30 days or less) in the City has led to concerns that these uses are displacing existing long-term housing.
+Recent trends of increasing numbers of illegal short-term rentals (30 days or less), fractional ownership properties, and hotels in the City has led to concerns that these uses are displacing existing long-term housing.
 In a September 2022 report to City Council on a potential future short-term rental permitting program, it was estimated that there are 1,560 listings of vacation rentals on web based rental platforms, a 27 percent increase from the previous year.
 Of those, only 19 have been permitted.